Network Realization Functions for Optimal Distributed Control: Introduction

-\IEEEPARstart{T}{he} multi-faceted intricacies of the optimal decentralized control problem (even for linear dynamics) are widely recognized in the control literature.
-With the hope for the existence of any convenient (let alone convex) parameterizations dispelled (see, for example, references \cite{DateChow, Manu}), recent research advances have resorted to modern convexification or regularization methods \cite{Lavaei,Jovanovic, reg, Sznaier, VoulgarisStudent}.
-In this context, the so-called {\em System Level Synthesis} ({\bf SLS}) methods from \cite{matni1,matni2} provided an original and insightful perspective on distributed controller design, by exploiting the classical work from \cite{BBS}.
-The connections between the SLS and classical parameterizations of stabilizing controllers have been further elaborated in \cite{Luca1,Luca3} and, more recently, in \cite{Tseng}.
-However, the SLS framework: \emph{(a)} necessitates implementations which communicate internal states (\emph{i.e.}, controller's or plant's states), producing Transfer Function Matrices ({\bf TFM}) of the controller's representation with dimensions equal to that of the plant's state vector, while \emph{(b)} allowing the scalable, \emph{specialized implementations} from \cite[Section III~C]{matni2} only for stable plants.
+The multi-faceted intricacies of the optimal decentralized control problem are widely recognized in literature.
+With the hope for the existence of any convenient (let alone convex) parameterizations dispelled (see, for example, \cite{DateChow}), recent research advances have resorted to modern convexification or regularization methods, such as \cite{Lavaei,Jovanovic, reg, Sznaier, VoulgarisStudent}.
+In this context, the so-called {\em System Level Synthesis} ({SLS}) methods from \cite{matni1,matni2} provided an insightful perspective on distributed controller design, by exploiting the classical work from \cite{BBS}.
+The connections between SLS and classical parameterizations of stabilizing controllers have been further elaborated upon in \cite{Luca1,Luca3} and, more recently, in \cite{Tseng} (see also the literature review from the introduction of our companion paper \cite{aug_sparse}).